justinvoelker/trakt-backup/README.md

 Authenticate with PIN code
 --------------------------

 To associate the scripts with a specific trakt.tv user account, we now perform a manual OAuth handshake using a PIN code.
-The PIN code can be obtained by heading over to the following page.
+The PIN code can be obtained by heading over to the following page (the app id can be found in the URL when viewing your application page).

 `https://trakt.tv/pin/<your-app-id>`